Proteinuria: Analysis

 It is possible to analyze urine samples in determining albumin, hemoglobin and myoglobin with an optimized MEKC method.

 Treatment

-Treating proteinuria mainly needs proper diagnosis of the cause.

 The most common cause is diabetic nephropathy; in this case, proper glycemic control may slow the progression.
 Medical management consists of angiotensin converting enzyme (ACE) inhibitors, which are typically first-line therapy for proteinuria.
 In patients whose proteinuria is not controlled with ACE inhibitors, the addition of an aldosterone antagonist (i.e., spironolactone) or angiotensin receptor blocker (ARB) may further reduce protein loss.
-Caution must be used if these agents are added to ACE inhibitor therapy due to the risk of hyperkalemia.

-Proteinuria secondary to autoimmune disease should be treated with steroids or steroid-sparing agent plus the use of ACE inhibitors.
+Atrasentan (Vanrafia) was approved for medical use in the United States in April 2025.